 Although the PMP certification does not guarantee that you will be a better or even a good manager, it does challenge you to use your hard-earned experience effectively, learn new capabilities and skills, and perform a drill, which is what the exam is, that tests you in your ability to quickly assess and address any work experience, and provide an effective solution.
 After that, your drive and interest in honing your skills further are what will set you apart as a project manager.

 Top Project Management Skills

 For the actual individuals holding the PMP certification, you will not only stand out in the crowd of other applicants and perhaps your peers, but, according to PMI’s latest salary survey, you can earn on average 35% more than your non-certified colleagues or competitors.
 But beyond that, the skills, guidelines, and processes you learn, as a PMP will help you in your personal life, as well as your profession.
-Since becoming a PMP in 2010, I have used the skills I learned to not only launch my own business successfully and globally, but have also planned my daughter’s education, addressed critical events in my personal life, and all through planning, budgeting, scheduling, mitigating risks and by addressing my and my stakeholders’ expectations.
+For example, since becoming a PMP in 2010, I have used the skills I learned to not only launch my own business successfully and globally, but have also planned my daughter’s education, addressed critical events in my personal life, and all through planning, budgeting, scheduling, mitigating risks and by managing my and my stakeholders’ expectations.
 Therefore, I highly recommend you become certified, and I hope you will allow PM Workshops to help you achieve this goal.